rchvst/culsyph/README.md

 # culsyph
 gotta get your culture syphoned, guy

-this suite of scripts will efficiently rape the hell out of any supplied imageboard @ 4C, and build a similar folder structure to the live data so you can continue to rape culture in the future and resume existing threads.  deleted files will be re-downloaded the next time it finds them.
+this suite of scripts will efficiently rape the hell out of any supplied imageboard @ 4C, and build a similar folder structure to the live data so you can continue to rape culture in the future and resume existing threads.  deleted files will be re-downloaded the next time it finds them.  or point it to your favourite board and leave it running 24/7 and be the first kid on your block to have 0 minute dick pics if that's your thing (and you know it's your thing).

 instructions